 Want to learn more about our Communications and Records careers?
-Join us for a Recruiting Informational Session exploring South Sound 911 careers in 911, dispatch, and police records management on Friday, May 10, 2 p.m., at Tacoma Police Department headquarters, room 1210 (3701 S. Pine St. Tacoma).
-RSVP for the Info Session by emailing HR@southsound911.org to attend.
-If you want, you can choose to stay and take the written exam1 from Public Safety Testing at 4 p.m.!
+Join us for a Recruiting Informational Session exploring South Sound 911 careers in 911, dispatch, and records management on Friday, August 16, 2 p.m., at Tacoma Police Department headquarters, room 1210 (3701 S. Pine St. Tacoma).
+RSVP for the Info Session by emailing HR@southsound911.org.
+(After the session, those who already registered with Public Safety Testing can stay and take the written exam1 at 4 p.m.!)

 1 Public Safety Testing charges a minimum $33 fee for “Dispatcher” testing.
 When you select South Sound 911 as an agency to test for, it applies to all of the Communications and Records openings listed above, not just the dispatcher position.